Pediatrics – SPARK Center

 to benefit The SPARK Center

-On Saturday, July 18, 2015, we are holding the “Buddy Run” motorcycle ride in support of The SPARK Center.
+On Saturday, July 16, 2016, we are holding the “Buddy Run” motorcycle ride in loving memory of Buddy Brown, to support The SPARK Center.
 The ride will begin and end at SPARK, followed by an afternoon of fun-filled family activities.

 For registration information and other details, please visit the